MicrosoftDocs/azure-devops-yaml-schema/task-reference/bash-v3.md

 **`bashEnvValue`** - **Set value for BASH_ENV environment variable**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If input is specified, it's value is expanded and used as the path of a startup file to execute before running the script.
+If the input is specified, it's value is expanded and used as the path of a startup file to execute before running the script.
 If the environment variable `BASH_ENV` has already been defined, the task will override this variable only for the current task.
-You can find more details by [link](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html).
+Learn more about [Bash Startup Files](https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html).
 <!-- :::editable-content-end::: -->
 <br>